plfa/plfa.github.io/src/plfa/part3/Adequacy.lagda.md

 ... | ⟨ af1 , af2 ⟩ = ⟨ not-above-fun-𝕍 af1 , not-above-fun-𝕍 af2 ⟩
 ```

-The proofs of `𝕍-sub` and `𝔼-sub` are intertwined.
+The proofs of `sub-𝕍` and `sub-𝔼` are intertwined.

 ```agda
 sub-𝕍 : ∀{c : Clos}{v v'} → 𝕍 v c → v' ⊑ v → 𝕍 v' c
 sub-𝔼 : ∀{c : Clos}{v v'} → 𝔼 v c → v' ⊑ v → 𝔼 v' c
 ```

-We prove `𝕍-sub` by case analysis on the closure's term, to dispatch the
+We prove `sub-𝕍` by case analysis on the closure's term, to dispatch the
 cases for variables and application.
 We then proceed by induction on
 `v' ⊑ v`.
 We describe each case below.